 In October 1993, we again expanded the property lease up to the current 147 acres.
 Our clubhouse consists of a meeting room, kitchen, two indoor bathrooms and a fifteen bay indoor range.

 On the property we have a five hundred meter rifle range, a one hundred meter pistol range, a twenty-five meter turning target pistol range and two three-bay IPSC ranges.
 Our trap range consists of four trap houses and a small clubhouse to run shoots from.

 There is also a Black Powder rifle trail, a Black Powder pistol trail and a tomahawk and knife trail.
 All ranges can be safely operated at the same time.
-The Quesnel Rod and Gun Club is rated THIRD in CANADA in size and facilities available to shooters.

 Over the years the club has been involved in many community projects.
 Picnic tables were built for eight different picnic sites.
 A boat launch was built on Bouchie Lake, and a camp site was built at Fish Lake (now gone).
 The club has participated in the restocking of fish in Dragon and Horsefly lakes, the cleanup of Holly, Dragon and Hallis creeks for fish spawning, the rehabilitation of moose habitat and many other projects.
 More recently we have taken over looking after the fishing docks at Ten Mile Lake and Hush Lake.

 We also train junior shooters and offer the C.O.R.E. program.
 The club is registered under the Societies Act and is a non-profit organization.
 Meetings are held at the clubhouse at 3398 Nazko Road on the second Thursday of every month.

 If you are interested in receiving notification of newly posted events, announcements, or if you want to subscribe to our newsletter, please visit our Subscribe page.
 When you subscribe you will receive an E-Mail with your subscription options